Community Connections Project of Longmont

 ― Amit Ray, Beautify your Breath

-Animal Rescue and Dog Training
+Animal Rescue & Dog Training

-Civic Engagement and Journalism
+Civic Engagement & Journalism

 “Journalism can never be silent: that is its greatest virtue and its greatest fault.
 It must speak, and speak immediately, while the echoes of wonder, the claims of triumph and the signs of horror are still in the air.”